 The data set was divided into training and test sets to generate the classification trees, with 80% of patients allocated to the training set (193 of 242) and 20% assigned to the test set (49 of 242).

 The train set included 62.70% non-EBV/CMV patients (121 of 193) and 37.30% EBV/CMV patients (72 of 193).
 The non-EBV/CMV group had 61.27% (31 of 49) and the EBV/CMV group had 36.73% (18 of 49) of the patients in the test set, respectively.

 Following data segmentation, three classification trees were constructed based on symptoms, blood test results, and all variables.
+The trees were built with the train set, and the resulting models were tested on both the train and test sets.
 The algorithm chose sore throat/dysphagia, nasal discharge, exudation, cough, hepatosplenomegaly, and lymphadenopathy to form the symptom-based tree.
 The best results were obtained with four levels (Figure 2A).

 Running the model on train dataset, gave an average classification efficiency of 83.80% (Figure 2B).
 The algorithm accurately categorised 75.00% of EBV/CMV patients and incorrectly classified 25% into the non-EBV/CMV category.

 In the test set, the model correctly diagnosed 68.40% of EBV/CMV patients while wrongly identifying 31.60%, for overall classification accuracy of 72.55% (Figure 2C).
-The positive and negative predictive values calculated for the test data set were 63.16% and 80.00%, respectively.
+The positive and negative predictive values (the chances that a patient is EBV/CMV if he/she is classified as EBV/CMV by the model and vice versa) calculated for the test data set were 63.16% and 80.00%, respectively.

 The co-presentation of hepatosplenomegaly, exudation, and lymphadenopathy were discovered to be the most significant signs in the EBV/CMV group (Figure 2A).
-This combination was found in 40 patients in the train set, with 80.00% belonging to the EBV/CMV group.
+This combination was found in 40 patients in the train set, with 80.00% belonging to the

+EBV/CMV group.
 The absence of hepatosplenomegaly but the presence of nasal discharge and sore throat/dysphagia, on the other hand, revealed a very distinctive combination for the non-EBV/CMV group.
 This combination was identified in 34 individuals, 94.10% (32 of 34) of whom were non-EBV/CMV positive.